dougeby/IntuneDocs/InTuneDocs/EndUser/how-to-set-the-period-before-your-android-device-is-locked.md

 ---

-# How to set the period before your Android device is locked
+# How to set the amount of time before your Android device locks its screen

 To reconnect to your work, you’ll need to set the password timeout on your device by following the steps for the type of device you have.